 Each party hereto shall have access at all reasonable hours to all facilities which are related to gas measurement and sampling.
 Each party shall have the right to be present for any installing, reading, cleaning, changing, repairing, testing, calibrating and/or adjusting of either party’s measuring equipment.

-Check Meters Either party may at its option and expense, install and operate check measuring equipment, provided that the equipment is installed in a way that does not interfere with the operations of the other party.
+Check Meters.
+Either party may at its option and expense, install and operate check measuring equipment, provided that the equipment is installed in a way that does not interfere with the operations of the other party.
 Either party’s check meters shall be subject at all reasonable times to inspection and examination by a representative of the other party, but the reading, calibration, adjustment and changing of charts shall be done only by the party installing the check meters.

-•Records Each party shall, upon request, furnish to the other party at the earliest possible time, all records, including but not limited to all charts or EFM data, upon which it has based any statement.
+•Records.
+Each party shall, upon request, furnish to the other party at the earliest possible time, all records, including but not limited to all charts or EFM data, upon which it has based any statement.
 Each party shall return to the other party all charts or EFM data with sixty (60) days of receipt.
 Each party shall have access to the other party’s records and books at all reasonable business hours so far as they affect measurement and settlement for the gas received or delivered.

-•Preservation of Records Buyer and Seller shall preserve for a period of at least four (4) years or for such longer period as may be required by appropriate authority, test data, charts or other similar records.
+•Preservation of Records.
+Buyer and Seller shall preserve for a period of at least four (4) years or for such longer period as may be required by appropriate authority, test data, charts or other similar records.

 ●Non Conforming Gas.
 Buyer, at its option, may refuse to accept receipt of any Gas not meeting the quality specifications set out herein.
 Thereafter, Seller shall have the right to conform the Gas to the above specifications.
 If Seller does not elect to conform the Gas to said specifications, then Buyer may accept Gas tendered by Seller hereunder which does not meet the specifications above, treat same to conform to said specifications and charge Seller a mutually agreeable fee based on the actual cost required.
 If, at any time, Seller determines that Buyer's treating costs can no longer be economically justified, Seller shall so notify Buyer in writing and in the event Buyer is unable or unwilling to adjust such treating costs to a level acceptable to Seller, Seller shall have the right to obtain the release of such Gas from the terms of this Agreement.
 If neither Buyer nor Seller elects to treat the Gas to conform to the above specifications or such treatment is terminated, then Buyer shall upon thirty (30) Days prior written notice from Seller, release from the provisions of the Agreement the Gas which is produced.
 The receipt by Buyer of Gas which fails to meet any one of the above requirements shall not be held to be a waiver of Buyer's right to refuse future delivery of such Gas.